fairdataihub/SODA-for-SPARC-Docs/docs/prepare-metadata/create-dataset-description.md

 You can start by either creating a dataset_description.xlsx file from scratch with SODA or continue working on an existing dataset_description.xlsx file.

 - If you want to continue working on an existing dataset_description.xlsx file, you will be prompted to either import it from your computer, or specify a Pennsieve dataset where the file is currently located.
-SODA will load information from such dataset_description file so you can edit them through the SODA interface.
+SODA will load information from the specified dataset_description file so you can edit them through the SODA interface.

-The subsequent interface divides inputs required for preparing the dataset_description file into six convenient sections to facilitate your task.
+The interface below divides inputs required for preparing the dataset_description file into six convenient sections to facilitate your task.

 ### Dataset Info (high-level information about your dataset)

 1. Dataset title: Enter a descriptive title for the dataset.
-This field should match exactly with your dataset title on Pennsieve.
+This field should exactly match your dataset title on Pennsieve.

    :::tip
-   Click on `Click here to select my dataset from Pennsieve` to connect select the corresponding dataset on Pennsieve and SODA will populate the Name filed automatically.
+   Click on `Click here to select my dataset from Pennsieve` to select the corresponding dataset on Pennsieve, with which SODA will populate the `Name` field automatically.
 If you have not connected your Pennsieve account with SODA yet, [follow the instructions available here](../manage-dataset/connect-your-pennsieve-account-with-soda).
    :::

 2. Description: Provide a brief description of the study and the dataset.
-This is populated automatically from your dataset subtitle on Pennsieve for your convenience (see [this section](../manage-dataset/add-edit-description) to add a subtitle for your dataset).
+This is automatically populated from your dataset subtitle on Pennsieve for your convenience (see [this section](../manage-dataset/add-edit-description) to add a subtitle for your dataset).

-3. Dataset type: Select the type of this dataset from the dropdown list.
+3. Dataset type: Select the type of the dataset from the dropdown list.
 Select `Computational` if your study only includes a computational model, otherwise select `Experimental`.

-4. Keywords: Enter 3 to 5 keywords (other than those used in the name and description) that will help in searching your dataset once published.
-Hit 'Enter' after each word.
+4. Keywords: Enter 3 to 5 keywords (other than those used in the name and description) that will help in searching your dataset once it is published.
+Hit 'Enter' after each keyword.

 <video
    controls